lucasgiutavares/Portfolio/README.md

 ## Stroop Test - Soccer Studies Lab (LABESFUT - UERJ)

 The objective of this app was to be used for research in the lab by applying the Stroop Test, a psychometric test related to Inhibition.
-This software was developed cross-platform (Android and iOS) with in C# with Visual Studio IDE and Xamarin.
+This software was developed cross-platform (Android and iOS) in C# with Visual Studio IDE and Xamarin.

 ![]() ![]()